 Bankruptcy can be a tough pill to swallow, especially if you have historically been a responsible consumer.
 However, this law was put into place for your protection, and you must understand that sometimes bad things happen to good people.
-Bankruptcy is not a moral or ethical decision, it is a financial decision and when asking, “can I file bankruptcy?” it must be kept in that perspective.
+It is not a moral or ethical decision, it is a financial decision and when asking, “Can I file bankruptcy?” it must be kept in that perspective.

 The credit card companies don’t care about you; their only concern is money, even if you’ve been a customer for years.
-Below we have outlined the basic process of filing bankruptcy; as well as some important information for you to consider if you are considering bankruptcy.
+Below we have outlined the basic process of filing, as well as some important information for you to consider.

 Important Pre-Filing Information

-If you are thinking about filing a bankruptcy case, it is best to have not used your credit cards within the months leading up to the filing of your case.
-If you do so with the intent to file bankruptcy (not having the intent to repay at the time you charged), a creditor can challenge the discharge of that debt or even your right to discharge any debt.
+If you are thinking about filing for financial insolvency, it is best to have not used your credit cards within the months leading up to the filing of your case.
+If you do so with the intent to file (not having the intent to repay at the time you charged), a creditor can challenge the discharge of that debt or even your right to discharge any debt.

-If you obtained the debt knowing that you could not repay it, you may not be able to discharge that debt if the creditor challenges it through a lawsuit, or adversary proceeding, in your bankruptcy case.
-Only a bankruptcy lawyer can give you legal advice on such issues.
+If you obtained the debt knowing that you could not repay it, you may not be able to discharge that debt if the creditor challenges it through a lawsuit or adversary proceeding.
+Only a lawyer can give you legal advice on such issues.

 Different Types of Bankruptcy

-The most common forms of bankruptcy are; Chapter 7 Bankruptcy, Chapter 11 Bankruptcy, and Chapter 13 Bankruptcy.
+The most common forms are: Chapter 7, Chapter 11, and Chapter 13.
 In a Chapter 7 case, the trustee will determine whether or not there are assets that can be liquidated and used to repay your creditors or if yours is a “no-asset” case.
-If the trustee determines that all your assets are exempt, a report of no distribution will be issued and filed with the bankruptcy court.
-Over 90% of chapter 7 cases are “no asset” cases where the consumer retains all their assets and possessions.
+If the trustee determines that all your assets are exempt, a report of no distribution will be issued and filed with the court.
+Over 90 percent of chapter 7 cases are “no asset” cases where the consumer retains all their assets and possessions.

 If the trustee determines that there are non-exempt assets, these assets will be sold and payments may be made to your creditors.
 In most Chapter 7 cases, there is no repayment to creditors.
-In a Chapter 13, you will be required to enter into a 3 to 5 year plan, in which you will pay creditors as much as you can over that time pursuant to bankruptcy procedure.
+In a Chapter 13, you will be required to enter into a three to five year plan, in which you will pay creditors as much as you can over that time pursuant to an insolvency procedure.

 Step #1 Get a Lawyer